ShellyGil/python-course-assignments/day04/README.md

 *A Python project demonstrating downloading data from a real website, saving it locally,
 separating business logic from UI, and interacting with the user through a GUI.*

+** Instructions on how to run the GUI are on the "How it Works" section.

 ---

 ## 🎬 Overview